MadrigalStreetCartel/neuz/README.md

 # Usage

 1. Start Neuz
+2. Choose or create your profile
-2. Press `Play`
+3. Press `Play`
-3. Select a playstyle
+4. Select a playstyle
-4. Adjust settings to your liking
+5. Adjust settings to your liking
-5. Press `ENGAGE`
+6. Press `ENGAGE`

 ## Engagement Behavior